ShamimRahimi/aa-game/README.md

 # aa-game
-designed a game like AA n java
+designed a game like AA in java